fedbiomed/fedbiomed/docs/tutorials/installation/1-setting-up-environment.md

 A Fed-BioMed instance can handle successive operations like adding and then removing nodes or datasets, conducting sequential experiments.
 But after testing and tweeking, thing may get wrong.
 At this point, we provide you a script to clean all things.
-Afterwards, you will need to restart from scratch (start network, add datasets to nodes, start nodes, etc...)
+Afterwards, you will need to restart from scratch (add datasets to nodes, start nodes, etc...)

 To clean your Fed-BioMed instance :

 * stop the researcher : shutdown the notebook kernel (`Quit` in on the notebook interface or `ctrl-C` on the console)
 * stop the nodes : interrupt (`ctrl-C`) on the nodes console
-* stop the network and remove all configuration files, dataset sharing configuration, temporary files, caches for all Fed-BioMed components with :
+* remove all configuration files, dataset sharing configuration, temporary files, caches for all Fed-BioMed components with :

 ```
 $ source ${FEDBIOMED_DIR}/scripts/fedbiomed_environment clean